NCAR/sage-java-refactoring-application-initial/README.md

 ## Deployment

-* This is a Spring Boot application and should be run by the DatasetApplication class.
-This will start the application in an embedded [Tomcat 9](https://tomcat.apache.org/tomcat-9.0-doc/index.html) instance.
+* This is a Spring Boot application and should be run by running the DatasetApplication class.
+* This will start the application in an embedded [Tomcat 9](https://tomcat.apache.org/tomcat-9.0-doc/index.html) instance.

 ## Business Rules